 This type of learning in chemistry is most shown in experiments, but it’s also the same thing when it comes to theory.
 By helping each other, you’re helping yourself too, because repetition is the mother of knowledge.
 The more you repeat a certain formula or theorem, the longer it will stay in your head.
 Never underestimate the power of teamwork, it can lead you to a great result.

 6. Retake previous exams

-Like mentioned before, the repetition is the mother of knowledge, but when it comes to chemistry, sometimes you have to take the tests.
-It’s a good practice that you retake some of your previous tests and set yourself a period of time in which you must complete it.
-It will help you to deal with a pressure of time, which is an important factor when it comes to taking tests.
-Also, for all formula based types of tasks, which you will also find in mathematics and physics, the more you write down those formulas and calculate them, the better you will get.
-Nothing will come easy and without practice.
+As mentioned before, repetition is the mother of knowledge, but when it comes to chemistry, sometimes you have to take tests.
+It’s good practice that you retake some of your previous tests and set yourself a period of time in which you must complete them.
+It will help you deal with the pressure of time, which is an essential factor when taking tests.
+Also, for all formula-based types of tasks, which you will also find in mathematics and physics, the more you write down those formulas and calculate them, the better you will get.
+Nothing will come easy without practice.

 7. Don’t get discouraged

 It’s said before that for most people chemistry is a nightmare.
 It got that reputation because it can get pretty hard sometimes, so it’s natural that you sometimes fail in certain areas of the field.
 Or simply, you can’t seem to understand the topic.
 The important thing is to not get discouraged because failing is a part of your success!
 When you get discouraged, you’re done.
 You will lose your motivation, and without it, your chances for success are getting very slim.
 In chemistry failing comes naturally for most people, but that doesn’t mean you can’t get better.
 Luckily, in natural sciences, you can have a different approach.